-NA status in Fantasy Baseball
+NA status in Yahoo Sports Fantasy Baseball

 The "NA" under injury notes stands for "Not Active."

-- Players who are holding out.
+- Are holding out.

-- Players who are on the MLB Bereavement List.
+- Are on the MLB Bereavement List.

 - Example: Non-roster invitees to spring training.